|Central Flying School Association|

 Provide an accredited Auditor with all the information required about the affairs of the Association for the proper audit of the accounts, and submit the Balance Sheet to the AGM.

 Keep a supply of CFSA stock.

 Deal directly with the supplier to settle all bills accrued in the course of any CFSA events in a timely manner.

-The CFS Staff Officer shall act as the Association Representative for the CFS.
-He/she shall:
+The CFS Staff Officer (or other HQ CFS staff member appointed by Commandant CFS) shall act as the Association Representative for the CFS.
+They shall:

 Act as the CFS point of contact for any matters which the Committee feels needs to be brought to the attention of Commandant CFS.

 Provide the Secretary with a summary of the work done by the Central Flying School in the previous year for inclusion in the annual newsletter.

 Payments to the Association should, wherever possible, be done by electronic bank transfer.
 In calling for payment, the Treasurer will provide the necessary account details.
 All cheques should be made payable to "The CFS Association".

 All communications and enquiries should be addressed by email to the Secretary of the Central Flying School Association via the address published on the Associationís website.

 Members shall notify the Secretary of any change of address.